eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.parentchild.parentasleaf.md

 *<small>Note: This is only a symbolic example.
 For the exact definition, see the [Definition](#definition) section.</small>*
 ## Level

-This Example uses 'Name' level bases on the NAME column as key and name column NAME of table Parent.
+This Example uses 'Name' level bases on the `NAME` column as key and name column `NAME` of table `Parent`.

 ```xml